PIP Insurance Claims in Florida

 If you have multiple vehicles on your policy, you may be able to “stack” or add these coverages together for additional limits.

-There are certain requirements that you must follow.
+There are certain requirements that you must follow in Florida.
 For example, you must obtain permission from your UM carrier to settle with the other party’s insurance company prior to signing a release.
-Therefore, legal advice is always recommended before proceeding with your claim.
+Therefore, legal advice from a qualified PIP attorney is always recommended before proceeding with your claim.

 Statistics show that there may be upwards of 50% of the driving population who don’t carry Bodily Injury Liability Coverage, let alone those who do not even have a current driver’s license.
 Therefore, UM coverage is of the utmost importance in Florida.

 RTRLAW offers a free review of your current insurance policy.
-If you’d like us to review your policy, please schedule an appointment with one of our attorneys by calling 833-HIRE-RTR or contact us today.
+If you’d like us to review your policy, please schedule an appointment with one of our attorneys by calling 1-833-HIRE-RTR (1-833-447-3787) or contact us today.

 If you were injured in an accident, you can retain RTRLAW for legal services on a contingency fee basis with no upfront costs to you.
 You only pay if there is a recovery in your favor.

-Our PIP attorneys are available 24/7 and can meet with you at one of our seven convenient locations in Florida: Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, Miami or Jacksonville.
+Our PIP attorneys are available 24/7 and can meet with you at one of our six convenient locations in Florida, including Fort Lauderdale, Orlando, Tampa, Lake Worth, or by appointment in Miami or Jacksonville.
 If you can’t come to our office, we will come to you, at your home, your place of employment or even at the hospital.